Former Lawton PD officers charged with manslaughter - NewsBreak

 While the video is public record and can be viewed by anyone, due to the graphic and potentially disturbing nature of the footage captured, viewer discretion is advised.

-The footage can be found on the City of Lawton YouTube channel .Family of Texas girl involved in Oklahoma sex trafficking scheme says system failed her
+The footage can be found on the City of Lawton YouTube channel.

 Stan Booker, Mayor of Lawton, said that while the release of the information and announcing the charges against the former officers may not bring closure, it may offer clarity.